mattjh1/mattjh-blog/content/post/commit-hooks.md

 ---
-title: "Commit hooks are great!
-Or are they?"
+title: "Commit Hooks are Great!
+Or are They?"
 date: "2024-11-07"
 description: ""
 tags: